WPBeginner

 The wp-config.php file is a powerful tool, and a tiny mistake in the code can make your website inaccessible.
 You should only edit this file when necessary and always create a complete WordPress backup before making any changes,

-That being said, let’s take a look at some handy WordPress configuration tricks that you can use on your website.
+That being said, let’s take a look at some handy WordPress configuration tricks that you can use on your WordPress website.
+You can use the quick links below to jump straight to the tricks you’re most interested in:

 1. The Basic WordPress Configuration Settings